omniV1/CineScope/Documents/milestone4-test-procedures-gcu.md

    2. If not, fail

    3. If rating filter works correctly:
-      1. Only movies with 4+ star ratings are displayed, pass
+      1. Only movies with Pulp in the title are displayed, pass
       2. Filter indicator shows active filters, pass

       ![Search Wireframe](https://github.com/omniV1/CineScope/blob/Owen-Dev/Documents/Images/Search-Movie.png)